CalvinLloyd117/CraftBanzi/README.md

 - **Journal Name:** The Name of a Journal where a paper might be published.
 - **Lab Member Category:** Categories related to what role/position is held by lab members (eg. Master's Student, Research Assistant, etc.)

-  **Note:** Adding a Lab Member Category will add an additional section to the *Lab Members* portion of the **About** page (and update the nav button dropdown menu) given that at lease one Lab Member entry exists that falls under that category.
+  **Note:** Adding a Lab Member Category will add an additional section to the *Lab Members* portion of the **About** page (and update the nav button dropdown menu) given that at least one Lab Member entry exists that falls under that category.
 Lab Member category order within the back-end can be modified (drag and drop) to adjust the order of the Lab Member sections on the **About** page.

 - **Publication Year:** A year that a publication is published.
+Also includes an "In Press" category.

   **Note:** Adding a Publication Year category will add a new Section (denoted by the year header) to the **Publications** page (and update the nav dropdown menu) that contains all publications that fall under that **Publication Year** Category.
 Order of the categories within the back-end is important.
 More recent years should appear at the top of the list of **Publication Year** categories to enforce the decending order of the publications (i.e more recent publications appear at the top of the page).
+You will also need to ensure that the In Press category is always at the top of the **Publication Year** category list to ensure that it always appears first.

 - **Education:** The highest education that a Past Lab Member has achieved.